 - Tip # 2: If your pork seems to be starting to stick to the pan, you can add additional ghee to help prevent it from sticking.
 Ensuring that your cast iron is wiped with cooking oil, such as olive oil or vegetable oil, after washing will also help to prevent sticking.

 - Tip # 3: The best way to know if the meat is cooked through is to use a meat thermometer to check the pork chops internal temperature.

 - Tip # 4: Before seasoning your pork chops, pat dry with a paper towel to help more of the seasoning stick to the meat for a more even crust.

 I suggest reheating in the oven at 350 degrees F for 5-10 minutes.

 Yes they are!
 They are also keto, low card, and paleo friendly!

-- This dish can be stored in the refrigerator for 5 days in an air tight container.
+This dish can be stored in the refrigerator for up to 5 days in an airtight container.

 Blackened Pork Chops

 - 3 boneless pork chops